-The law actually goes much farther than simply making the record no longer a public record.
+The law actually goes much farther than simply making the record a non-public record.
 Florida has a very expansive public records law and making something non-public is a pretty big deal.
-It also provides benefits to you (such as the ability to deny the arrest ever occurred), penalties for disclosure by government agencies, etc.
+However, it also provides benefits to you (such as the ability to deny the arrest ever occurred), penalties for disclosure by government agencies, destruction of records, etc.

 The Criminal Record Expungement Definition

 In the common law legal system, an expungement proceeding is a type of lawsuit in which a first time offender of a prior criminal conviction seeks that the records of that earlier process be sealed, thereby making the records unavailable through the state or [governmental] repositories.
 If successful, the records are said to be ‘expunged’.